A Day In Pink City, Jaipur

 I wonder why this 200 years old beauty is not open for any visitors.
 All such gems are to be kept safe after all.
 In monsoon, this place looks amazing with the lush green hill and gardens all around the lake.
 I hope to see it the next time in Jaipur.

-Entry fee is 25 INR for Indians and 200 INR for foreigners.
+The entry fee is 25 INR for Indians and 200 INR for foreigners.

 Chand Baori Step Well